aselshall/gwh/README.md

 The take-home midterm covers weeks 1–10.
 You have 48 hours to complete it, though many students finish in under 2 hours.
 As this is an individual exam, unauthorized help, AI use such as ChatGPT, or sharing your answers with other sutdents will result in a grade of zero for this exam, and full enforcement of [FGCU Academic Integrity Policy](#Policy-for-Academic-Integrity-Violations).

 ## Project
+You may either complete a class project or propose your own project.
+Self-proposed projects must be discussed with and approved by the instructor before starting.

+#### Class project
-- You are required to complete a project that involves analyzing field data to set up and calibrate groundwater models using MODFLOW for engineering design.
+The class project involves analyzing field data to set up and calibrate groundwater models using MODFLOW for engineering design.
+- Undergraduate students: work in groups of up to 3 students.
+- Graduate students: work individually or in groups of up to 3 students.

+#### Self-directed project
+You may propose your own project focused on lab work, field work, or modeling.

+May be individual or in groups of up to 5 students, depending on scope (as approved by the instructor).

+Service Learning hours may be counted toward self-directed projects — see Service Learning for details.

+-
 - Alternatively, you may propose your own project focused on labwork, fieldwork or modeling, subject to instructor approval before beginning.
 Graduate students may work individually or in a group.
 Self-directed projects may include up to five students, based on scope and instructor approval.
 You can count service learning hours while working on you self-directed project.
 Check [Service Learning](https://aselshall.github.io/gwh/#service-learning-optional).

 ### Late Homework Policy